Hail Province, Saudi Arabia: Up to and after the advent of Islam

 Part of the historic Najd region was inhabited by Arab tribes and influenced by the Nabataean people and later, the Ghassanids and Lakhmids.
-This is supported by the discovery of 122 Thamudian texts dating back to the eighth and seventh centuries BC in the city of Jubbah, approximately 100 km north of Hail, which is the fourth archaeological site in the Kingdom to be put on the UNESCO World Cultural Heritage Site List, in 2002.
+This is supported by the discovery of 122 Thamudian texts dating back to the eighth and seventh centuries BC in the city of Jubbah, approximately 100 km north of Hail City, which is the fourth archaeological site in the Kingdom to be put on the UNESCO World Cultural Heritage Site List, in 2002.

 By 633, under the rule of Abu Bakr, the Rashidun Caliphate consolidated the region.
-The Shammar tribe emerged to be the most powerful in the region in later years and by 1791, Prince Abdullah bin Ali Al-Rasheed of the Shammar consolidated the region under his rule, whose state acted as a precursor to the Emirate of Jabal Shammar, which was formed in 1834 by the House of Rashid.
-The Emirate of Jabal Shammar fought several wars against the new Saudi state to the south, supported by the Ottomans, but in 1921, King Abdulaziz of the House of Saud conquered its capital city, Hail, during the Unification of Saudi Arabia, and the region completely fell into Saudi hands by 1922.
+The Shammar tribe emerged as the most powerful force in the area in later centuries, and by 1791, Prince Abdullah bin Ali Al-Rasheed of the Shammar consolidated the region under his rule.
+His state acted as a precursor to the Emirate of Jabal Shammar, which was formally established in 1834 by the Rashidi dynasty.

+From 1836 to 1848, the Emirate functioned as a nominal vassal of the Second Saudi state, after which it reasserted itself as a sovereign kingdom until 1921.
+During this period, the Emirate of Jabal Shammar fought several wars against the expanding Saudi state to the south, often with the support of the Ottomans.
+In 1921, Ibn Saud of the House of Saud captured its capital, Hail City, during the Unification of Saudi Arabia, and the region fully fell under Saudi control by 1922.

 Geography and Cultural Heritage

 The province is well known for its geographically and historically significant mountain ranges, the Aja and Salma Mountains, which now form part of the Jabal Aja Protected Area managed by the Saudi National Center for Wildlife.
 The province also hosts multiple notable rock art sites, two of which have been recognized by inclusion on the UNESCO World Cultural Heritage Site List: Jabal Umm Sinman near Jubbah and Jabal al-Manjur.

-In addition to these archaeological treasures, the province contains numerous historic forts and castles, especially concentrated in and around the capital, Hail.
+In addition to these archaeological treasures, the province contains numerous historic forts and castles, especially concentrated in and around the seat city, Hail City.
 The province is also notable for its unique sandstone formations, including the Nafud al-Kabir formation, which contribute to the distinctive natural landscape.